Eating Well As You Get Older

 Choose Dairy Every Day

 Low-fat or fat-free dairy products should be among the foods you choose every day, too.
 These products provide calcium and vitamin D to help maintain strong bones.
-They also provide protein, potassium, vitamin A, and magnesium.
+They also provide protein and potassium.
 Low-fat or fat-free milk, cheese, and yogurt are good options.

 If you don't drink milk, be sure to have other products that contain the nutrients that milk provides.
 Some cereals and juices are fortified with extra calcium and vitamin D. Salmon, sardines and mackerel are good sources of vitamin D.